pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 Conclusion
 ----------

-Our multi-GPU implementation successfully scales matrix multiplication across 8 GPUs, enabling processing of larger matrices while maintaining high performance.
-The near-linear speedup demonstrates the effectiveness of RCCL for GPU communication and our chunk-based distribution strategy.

-Key takeaways:
-1. RCCL enables efficient multi-GPU coordination with minimal overhead
-2. Proper data distribution is crucial for balanced GPU utilization
-3. rocBLAS performance scales well across multiple GPUs

-This implementation provides a foundation for handling even larger matrices and could be extended to multi-node configurations using technologies like ROCm-aware MPI.

-For the complete implementation, check out our `GitHub repository <link>`_.
+Our exploration of multi-GPU matrix multiplication using AMD's RCCL and rocBLAS libraries demonstrated the substantial performance improvements that modern distributed GPU systems can deliver.
+By distributing 32,768 x 32,768 matrices across 8 GPUs, we achieved around 278.4 TFLOPS, emphasizing the efficiency of coordinated GPU acceleration for large-scale computations.

+Both the PyTorch and C implementations produced nearly identical performance results, with PyTorch reaching 279.2 TFLOPS.
+This confirms that while high-level frameworks like PyTorch simplify distributed programming, low-level programming with RCCL and rocBLAS offers comparable efficiency while providing deeper insight into GPU communication patterns and distributed memory management.
+Most importantly, our horizontal partitioning strategy proved effective, reducing per-GPU memory requirements from 12.87 GB to ~5.36 GB while maintaining high computational throughput - demonstrating the practical benefits of distributed GPU computing for handling large-scale matrix operations in deep learning workloads.

+Thanks for reading!
+For more details, check out our GitHub repository.
+Stay tuned for future blogs where we'll explore more advanced topics in distributed GPU computing.